rhyannonjoy/api-docs-glossary/docs/tools-techniques.md

 ## workspace

-**Definition**: the directory on a local computer that contains cloned repositories
+**Definition**: version control concept; the directory on a local computer that contains cloned repositories

 **Purpose**: provides the local environment where writers edit documentation files, test builds, and prepare commits